Section 'Sub' Navigation:

 - Discovered the lack of penetration of commonly-used antiretrovirals into cerebrospinal fluid, highlighting the importance of effectively treating this sanctuary site.

-- Determined the pharmacokinetics, appropriate dose and safety of infliximab in pediatric Kawasaki disease patients (the first new treatment in this disease in 30 years, currently completing efficacy studies).
+- Determined the pharmacokinetics, appropriate dose and safety of infliximab in pediatric Kawasaki disease patients (the first new treatment in this disease in 30 years).

 Potential Collaborative Programs with the Pharmaceutical Industry

-- 10 years experience in designing, conducting and analyzing Phase I-II pediatric and obstetric pharmacokinetic clinical trials.
+- 15 years of experience in designing, conducting and analyzing Phase I-II pediatric and obstetric pharmacokinetic clinical trials.

 - Expertise in intensive and sparse population pharmacokinetic modeling and simulation techniques.